ojosproject/website/docs/url/getting-started.md

 Project.
 In this project, Professor Baldwin is our research advisor and faculty mentor.

 Joseph Sweatt is a Mechanical Engineering undergraduate at UCI.
-He has a long and intitmate family history with palliative & hospice care.
+He has a long and intimate family history with palliative & hospice care.
 With all of his grandparents being diagnosed with various forms of cancer.
 Evenutally, losing 3 of his grandparents by age 16.
 He witness a crushing degradation of people who were icon sof strength soon reliant on machines to live.
 This had become a